nullstone-io/iac/README.md

 # IaC

-This package synchronizes IaC files with blocks in Nullstone.
+This package synchronizes IaC configuration files with Nullstone configuration.

 ## Implementation Todos
 - [] Synchronize new blocks defined in IaC files